billstclair/elm-dynamodb-defunct/port-setup.md

 Connecting your application to the persistent Amazon backend is a bit more complicated.

 Before doing the rest, you need to follow the instructions in [Configuring Amazon DynamoDB for DynamoBackend](amazon-setup.md).
-You'll come back with a clientId, tableName, appName, roleArn, and awsRegion from that process.
+You'll come back with a `clientId`, `tableName`, `appName`, `roleArn`, and `awsRegion` from that process.
+You'll need them below.

-In order to have ports in your Elm app, to talk to JavaScript code, you need to start your app with `Html.App.programWithFlags`, not `Html.App.program` or `Html.App.beginningProgram`.
+In order to have ports in your Elm app, to talk to JavaScript code, you need to start your app with `Html.App.programWithFlags`, not `Html.App.program` or `Html.App.beginnerProgram`.
 The big difference is that your `init` function takes an additional `flags` argument, which is passed in from the JavaScript in your `index.html` file (whatever it is named).

 The file [`examples/site/dynamo-example.html`](examples/site/dynamo-example.html) is the top-level HTML file for my examples application, implemented by [`examples/src/real.elm`](examples/src/real.elm) and [`examples/src/SharedUI.elm`](examples/src/SharedUI.elm).
 Your top-level application will need to include at least what it does, with more if you have your own ports.